IBM/go-sdk-core/Authentication.md

 1. At most one of `IAMProfileCRN`, `IAMProfileID` or `IAMProfileName` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).

-2. If more than on from `IAMProfileCRN`, `IAMProfileID` or `IAMProfileName` are specified, then an error occurs.
+2. If more than one of `IAMProfileCRN`, `IAMProfileID` or `IAMProfileName` are specified, then an error occurs.

 3. If neither `IAMProfileCRN`, `IAMProfileID` nor `IAMProfileName` are specified, then the default trusted profile linked to the compute resource will be used to perform the IAM token exchange.